You’re sitting in the office and typing away when the power goes out. You hear the sirens in the distance.

 The Get Home Bag List

-This is at the top of our get home bag list for a reason.
-Your backpack should be light, durable, and above all else, waterproof.
+So a high quality backpack is at the top of our get home bag list.
+Your backpack should be light, durable, and above all else, waterproof or water resistant.

 2. Food and Water

-You’ll want at least a liter of water (preferably in a metal container, in case you need to boil it to make it safe for drinking or cooking).
-For food, go with high-calorie snack or protein bars and other foods that are light, easy to eat, and will give you sustainable energy, such as sardines or tuna.
+You’ll want at least a liter of water in your get home bag (preferably in a stainless steel water bottle, in case you need to to boil water to make it safe for drinking or cooking).

-Use plastic wear to lighten the load.
+Use plastic ware to lighten the load.
 Push comes to shove, you can make an eating utensil out of pretty much anything.

-A handgun if you can legally carry it with plenty of ammo.
-You’ll want an everyday carry (EDC) knife for protection and utility uses such as clearing a jammed round in the chamber, cutting paracord, etc.), as well as a quality survival knife.
+A handgun is the ulitimate self defense weapon and an essential tool to have in your get home bag (if you can legally carry one), along with plenty of ammo.
+You’ll want an everyday carry (EDC) knife for protection and utility uses (such as clearing a jammed round in the chamber, cutting paracord, etc.), as well as a quality survival knife.

 4. Fire Starting

 Keep it light and simple.
-A waterproof survival lighter like the free Everstryke Pro and some weatherproof tinder will be fine Remember, we’re on the fly here.
+A waterproof survival lighter like the free Everstryke Pro and some weatherproof tinder like Fatwood or Magnesium in your get home bag will be fine Remember, we’re on the fly here.
 Don’t weigh yourself down.

 This kind of goes without saying.
-If you want to be prepared for anything, this should probably be one of your first buys.
+If you want to be prepared for anything, then a first aid kit should probably be one of your first buys.
+Also include any medical supplies that you specifically need, like heart medication or an EpiPen.

-At the very least, you’ll want a head lamp.
+At the very least, you’ll want a head lamp in your get home bag.
 They’re light and keep your hands free to work.
-We all suggest a small and lightweight EDC flashlight (this one’s free).
+We also suggest a small and lightweight EDC flashlight (this one’s free).

 8. Emergency Items